lyphtec/markdown-serve-examples/hbs/README.md

 # hbs view engine sample

-This sample is basically the simple-middleware sample but uses the [hbs](https://github.com/donpark/hbs) view engine instead.
+Samples using the [hbs](https://github.com/donpark/hbs) view engine.

 As hbs doesn't support calling methods on the view model in the view, `markdownFile.parseContent()` will not work.

-Thus, we set the
-`preParse` option to true in the middleware to have the parsed HTML content available as `markdownFile.parsedContent`.
-This property can then be used directly in the view.
+We can either set the `preParse` option to true in the middleware to have the parsed HTML content available as `markdownFile.parsedContent`.
+This can be seen the the `app.js` sample.

+The `preParseFn.js` sample shows using preParse cas a custom function.
+We must return an object from the function.
+This gives us the flexibility to re-map any of the properties of `markdownFile`.